MaxGrtz/ann_w_tf/README.md

 2. Training, Validation and Prediction

 The training consisted of the defined number of epochs.
 Each epoch the training data was shuffeled and split according to the defined batch size.
 The RNN state was set to all zeros at the beginning of every epoch as well.
-One Training step was performed for every batch and the state of final state of the RNN after every trainingstep was propagated to the next.
+One Training step was performed for every batch and the state of final state of the RNN after every training step was propagated to the next.
 For the validation data we wanted to check every sequence individually (and not cut off any by splitting them into batches), so we duplicated the every single sequence (depending on the batch size) such that it had the correct dimensions for the batch placeholder of the RNN.
-The same manipulation was applied to the test data to accomodate for the fact that we wanted to get predictions for every sequence individually.
+The same manipulation was applied to the test data to accommodate for the fact that we wanted to get predictions for every sequence individually.
 The loss for training and validation are written to the train and validation files in the summary folder and can be visualized using tensorboard.

-As mentioned eralier, the test data sequences were normalized by the same formula used for normalizing the training and validation data, but the first value of every sequence had to be saved to invert the normalization afterwards.
+As mentioned earlier, the test data sequences were normalized by the same formula used for normalizing the training and validation data, but the first value of every sequence had to be saved to invert the normalization afterwards.
 For every prediction the duplicated input sequence in fed into the RNN and the output is a prediction of the same sequence length, shifted one day into the future.
 This last value of the output sequence is the value the network predict for the day following the end of the input sequence.
 This value is appended to the input sequence, while the first value is cut off.
 This process is repeated based on the number of days we want to predict into the future.
 The predictions for the following n days (only the stock price value, not the predictions for all other features) are then saved in a list of predictions after inverting the normalization.
 The process in repeated for every subsequence in the test data.

 ### 2.6 Visualization and Evaluation
 For visualization purposes the predictions saved in the list of predictions are plotted against the true stock prices.
 This gives a good insight into how well the LSTM captures the patterns of the price sequence and how well is predicted the data it was never trained on (how well it generalizes).
 Additionally we calculated the Root Mean Squared Error (RMSE) between the final predictions and the true prices as a measure of the average prediction error.
 We did chose the RMSE because it is easily interpretable since is actually has the same units as the values compared, ie. dollars.
-We considered using the root of the sum squared error to get some absolute measure of how well our predictions are over the whole timespan, but this prooved to be problematic when comparing different network configutations.
+We considered using the root of the sum squared error to get some absolute measure of how well our predictions are over the whole timespan, but this proved to be problematic when comparing different network configurations.
 The reason is that the number of test sequences in the current implementation depends on the length of subsequences and therefore differs across configurations.
 Therefore a mean value like the RMSE seemed a better choice for the following evaluation.

 For the final evaluation of our model we decided to use the company American Airlines (AAL), because it exhibits strong price fluctuations without showcasing any obvious trends.